 - Use partial data is the default setting which ignores questions with missing data but keeps other questions for analysis

 - Exclude cases with missing data removes respondents from the analysis if any of the selected questions contain missing data

-9. All other options are more advanced and will be covered in a different article.
+14. All other options are more advanced and detailed below.
 These can be left at their default values.
-If Model is set to Hierarchical Bayes, ADVANCED options become available.
-These can be left at the default values.
 For more information see Checking Convergence When Using Hierarchical Bayes for Conjoint Analysis and How to Improve Choice Model Accuracy Using Covariates.

 10. OPTIONAL: Apply a filter to the model by selecting filter variable from the Filter(s) input at the top of the object inspector.